 We are offering Facilitating Online four times in 2017.
 The third run of Facilitating Online in 2017 will be from 19 June – 11 August.
-Applications close on 30 May.
+Late Applications close on 9 June.

 Our remaining 2017 dates: Apply here

 3: 19 June – 11 Aug: Late applications by 9 June

 4: 2 October – 24 Nov: Applications by 13 September